-1. GENERALLY: Because the court reviews all documents prior to the hearing in uncontested matters, it is important that all paperwork be in the file prior to the hearing.
+- 1. GENERALLY: Because the court reviews all documents prior to the hearing in uncontested matters, it is important that all paperwork be in the file prior to the hearing.
 This is to ensure that hearings go more smoothly for participants who are already dealing with the stress of someone's death.
-Attorneys benefit as well from smoother hearings and can avoid having errors pointed out to them in front of their clients.

-- 2. SHOW YOUR WORK: When possible, we recommend that you file all of your documents at the time you file the application.
+Attorneys benefit as well from smoother hearings and can avoid having errors pointed out to them in front of their clients. - 2.
+SHOW YOUR WORK: When possible, we recommend that you file all of your documents at the time you file the application.
 That way, those documents will be in the file when it's pulled for review. - 3.
-FILE IT FIRST: Documents that you have been notified need to be filed (e.g. waivers, designations of resident agent) need to be filed sufficiently ahead of the hearing to get "into the system" and you need to alert the court coordinator that they have been filed (or you may lose your setting).

-Hint: put your documents/files on your tablet computer to show the judge the documents got filed.

-4. FILE REPORTS EARLY: The Guardian Ad Litem report (or in an heirship, the Attorney Ad Litem report) should be filed no later than three days before the hearing.
+FILE IT FIRST: Documents that you have been notified need to be filed (e.g. waivers, designations of resident agent) need to be filed sufficiently ahead of the hearing to get "into the system" and you need to alert the court coordinator that they have been filed (or you may lose your setting). - Hint: Some courts have Standing Orders requiring all hearing documents to be e-filed a ceretain number of business days before the hearing to allow the staff and/or judge to review the documents. - 4.
+FILE REPORTS EARLY: The Guardian Ad Litem report (or in an heirship, the Attorney Ad Litem report) should be e-filed no later than five days before the hearing.
 It would be a shame to have to re-schedule the hearing because of a missing report.